The Parity Flow Formalism: Tracking Quantum Information Throughout Computation: Summary

 \section{Summary}

-We have presented a method for efficiently tracking contravariant transformations of quantum states and operators for appending Clifford circuits.
-This method adds additional information to quantum circuit diagrams and thereby provides an intuitive way to understand unitaries composed of Pauli rotations and Clifford gates.
-Additionally, this method allows for easier synthesis of such unitaries on real quantum hardware and consequently enables us to find unitary decompositions with reduced total quantum gate depth and count.
-Moreover, we have shown how the introduced labels help to utilize auxiliary qubits for parallel operations, and how the labels assist in quantum circuit design by revealing different ways to implement the same logical operations in stabilizer codes.
+We have presented the Parity Flow formalism, a method for efficiently tracking contravariant transformations of quantum states and operators for appending Clifford circuits.
+This formalism adds additional information to quantum circuit diagrams and thereby provides an intuitive way to understand unitaries composed of Pauli rotations and Clifford gates.
+Consequently, it aids in synthesis of such unitaries on real quantum hardware and enables us to find unitary decompositions with reduced total quantum gate depth and count.
+Additionally, we highlight the relation between co- and contravariant Clifford transformations and propose a method to efficiently track both types within the Parity Flow formalism.
+Lastly, we have shown how the combined tracking helps to utilize auxiliary qubits for parallel operations, and how the labels assist in quantum circuit design by revealing different ways to implement the same logical operations in stabilizer codes.